Cumbernauld Airport

-Cumbernauld Airport is a general aviation airport located 16 NM northeast of Glasgow at Cumbernauld in North Lanarkshire, Scotland.
+Cumbernauld Airport is a general aviation airport located 13 mi northeast of Glasgow at Cumbernauld in North Lanarkshire, Scotland.
 It serves as an important reliever airport for Glasgow Airport and Edinburgh Airport.

 Users of Cumbernauld include primarily the training of fixed wing and rotary wing pilots; it also boasts a helicopter charter company and a light aircraft charter operation along with aircraft maintenance facility.

 Cumbernauld Aerodrome has a CAA Ordinary Licence (Number P827) that allows flights for the public transport of passengers or for flying instruction as authorised by the licensee (Cormack Aircraft Services Limited).

 History

 The new airport was opened by the Cumbernauld Development Corporation in the late 1980s.
 Before the new airport was constructed there was a grass strip in use on the same site.
 During the early years of the airport's new incarnation there was even an airshow, the highlight being a display by the Red Arrows and a mock dogfight between a Supermarine Spitfire and a German Messerschmitt Bf 109 fighter.